nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### `find-b`

-Find buyers whose selected **field** contain any of the given keywords.
+Function: Find buyers whose selected **field** contain any of the given keywords.

 Format: `find-b field/KEYWORD1 [MORE_KEYWORDS]`